TedyL/wheel-of-fortune/README.md

 ```

 ### **Advance API**
-To protect user spamming your POST API, this API have offer <keyUrl> Features.
+To avoid user spamming your POST API, this Jquery Plugin have offer <keyUrl> Features.

 You need to defined the URL.